CC24 - Bachelor of Digital Media

 |Intake dates||March, July|

-Some units within this course are only available to study by distance education.
+Some units within this course are only available to study by online study.

 The digital revolution has dramatically changed the way we work, learn, play and communicate.
 It has created jobs that didn’t exist a decade ago and it has profoundly changed others.
 People who are skilled in the production and application of digital media are in demand.
 Completion of the Bachelor of Digital Media will prepare you to pursue employment opportunities in fields such as: